Running for Women

 • Preventing knee injuries, stress fractures, and other female- specific running-related injuries

 • Avoiding the risks of the female athlete triad—disordered eating, osteoporosis, and menstrual irregularities

 • How to use sex differences to your advantage

-Based on the latest research on estrogen, metabolism, and other sex-specific performance factors, Running for Women will change the way you fuel, train, and compete.
-If you're serious about running, this is one book you must own.
+Based on the latest research on estrogen, metabolism, and other sex-specific performance factors, Running for Women will change the way you train and compete.

 Paperback: 232 pages